-- 2.2.2 Please note that the Council reserves the right to amend steps 5 onwards of the timetable, and they are provided for indicative purposes only.
+- 2.2.2 Please note that the Council reserves the right to amend steps 7 onwards of the timetable, and they are provided for indicative purposes only.
 The Council also reserves the right to not award the contract or amend the specifications and conditions. - 2.2.3 Following submission of written quotations, bidders may be asked to attend one or more interviews or make a presentation to the evaluation panel.
-This will help to clarify any points arising from the responses.
-Actual dates for presentation will be agreed with bidders in due course and will be held virtually via Zoom. - 2.2.4 Throughout the evaluation process, the Council reserves the right to seek clarifications from bidders, where this is considered necessary to achieve a complete understanding of the bids received.
-In any event, should the evaluation panel, in its reasonable judgement, identify a fundamental failing or weakness in an quotation submitted then that quotation may, regardless of its other merits, be excluded from further consideration.
+This will help to clarify any points arising from the responses. - 2.2.4 Throughout the evaluation process, the Council reserves the right to seek clarifications from bidders, where this is considered necessary to achieve a complete understanding of the bids received.
+In any event, should the evaluation panel, in its reasonable judgement, identify a fundamental failing or weakness in a quotation submitted then that quotation may, regardless of its other merits, be excluded from further consideration.